The Law of Unconscious Growth—Good Soil

 Recall how the ‘order to events’ is mentioned in many lessons throughout this work.
 Here we have one of the most primary uses for understanding the discipline of proper order.
-In terms of our example, the speaking might look thus: “I speak poverty out of myself and my life, and I speak money (wealth) into my life.
+In terms of our money example, the speaking might look thus: “I speak poverty out of myself and my life, and I speak money (wealth) into my life.
 I am willing to do what God shows me to do, and in the will of His spirit.”
-There is no mixing of seed, and ingrained messages of poverty are at least approached.
+The ingrained messages the person holds concerning poverty are at least approached, and the confirmation to do what the kingdom within leads me to do (and in the will of His Spirit) is a complete and solid message.
+It does not contain mixed seed.
 There are as many variations on how to sow seed as there are people, but basic principles will always apply.
-Teaching and pathway unite within the principle of unconscious growth.
+It is within these principles that teaching itself (the Way) and walking on the pathway (sowing) unite.

 You are the soil where the crop will grow, prepare yourself properly.
-If you are seeking a spouse, then you need to make sure your clothes are pressed.
-Some have suggested that before any sowing is done a person cleans their whole house first.
+As many have stated, if you are seeking a spouse, then you need to make sure your clothes are pressed.
+Some have suggested that before any sowing is done a person first clean his whole house.
 The effect of cleaning is likened to plowing the ground so as to properly receive seed.
-Complete your sowing, be patient even as you look for a sign, then as it appears put the sickle to the crop.

 Just as in the mystery of growth on earth, so Jesus reveals the mysteries of growth within the kingdom.
 “The sower sows the word,” Jesus tells us in Mark 4.14.
 Jesus speaks of spreading the word of the kingdom of God.
 Soon after in Mark 4.20: “But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.”
 The good ground is intended to describe yourself.
-The good seed, the good word, and your ability to accept the seed remains your opportunity to participate in the kingdom.
+The good seed, the good word, and your ability to accept the seed remain your opportunity to participate in the kingdom.